-Do you remember when I wrote about Mercado do Bolhão, the centenary market of Porto where all tourists head to?
+I already wrote about Mercado do Bolhão, the centenary market of Porto where all tourists head to.
 That article was part of a series about the markets in Porto, so today I am writing about one of my favourite ones: Mercado Ferreira Borges.

 When you’re heading to Ribeira from Avenida dos Aliados, you’ll probably notice a massive red iron building nearby Palácio da Bolsa.
 That building is Mercado Ferreira Borges, a market built in 1885 and named after a famous politician from Porto that supported the liberal troops during our civil war in the XIX century.
 It is a remarkable representation of the iron period in Europe, from which only a few buildings survive.

 What is most curious about this market is that it was never quite used as such.
-Even though it was designed to replace an old market in Ribeira, once it was built it didn’t quite fit its purpose and so in the beginning of the last century the Town hall of Porto started wondering what to do with it.
+Even though it was designed to replace an old market in Ribeira, once it was built it didn’t quite fit its purpose and so in the beginning of the last century the City Hall of Porto started wondering what to do with it.

 From being used as a warehouse for military equipment to holding a community kitchen for the needy population of Porto, Mercado Ferreira Borges has seen it all.

-In 2010 the Town hall of Porto granted the rights of public use to a famous concert house / club in Vila Nova de Gaia: Hard Club.
+In 2010 the City Hall of Porto granted the rights of public use to a famous concert house / club in Vila Nova de Gaia: the Hard Club.

 The architects responsible for transforming this ancient market into a concert house did a remarkable job.
 They kept the façade, as demanded by law, and on the inside they built two dark parallelepipeds separated by a long corridor with no connection to the building itself.
 This way, it is ensured the temporary nature of this occupation, as no permanent modifications were made both on the building’s structure.

 Personally, I see this use as a remarkable adaptation of an ancient market to a new reality.
-Which market would you like to to write about next? 🙂
+Which other markets in Porto would you like me to write about? 🙂